erintustin/CYA-React-Native/README.md

 This project was developed with JavaScript/JSX using React Native and relies heavily on react-native-swipe-list-view to display the directory of resources as well as each toolkit.
 Each resource in the toolkit is contained on an InfoScreen that houses the available features.
 These features are:

-View Resource - opens the resource at its original source in the device's browser Add to Toolkit/Remove from Toolkit - adds or removes the resource to/from a toolkit Add Note - allows users to add a note
+View Resource - opens the resource at its original source in the device's browser <br />
+Add to Toolkit/Remove from Toolkit - adds or removes the resource to/from a toolkit <br />
+Add Note - allows users to add a note <br />
-Share - allows users to share resource via device's native share options Share with Note - allows users to share resource with the text of a note added in addition to the link
+Share - allows users to share resource via device's native share options <br />
+Share with Note - allows users to share resource with the text of a note added in addition to the link <br />

 In addition, users are able to Add a Resource to the resource directory which will function the same as the preloaded resources from its own InfoScreen.